ralphjenrey/Java-Ordering-and-Queing/README.md

 ## Download or Clone Repository
 Download Zip:

-Click here to download the repository as a zip file.
+Download the repository as a zip file.
 Clone Repository:

 - **Download or Clone Repository:**